Death Penalty Makes a Comeback in US as Racial Disparities Persist

 The most telling statistic when talking about discrimination in capital punishment is the race of the victim and how the courts’ attitudes change when the victim is white versus when the victim is a person of color, said Robert Dunham, the executive director of the Death Penalty Information Center.

 Race of the victim plays a significant role in whether the death penalty is pursued by jurors.
-In Alabama, fewer than five percent of murders involve black defendant and a white victim, yet over half of black death row prisoners have been sentenced for killing someone who is white.
+In Alabama, fewer than five percent of murders involve a black defendant and a white victim, yet over half of black death row prisoners have been sentenced for killing someone who is white.
 In Louisiana, the odds that a defendant will receive a death sentence are 97 percent higher if the victim was white.

 “Black lives don’t matter as much to prosecutors when they make the decision whether to pursue the death penalty, so cases with black victims tend not to be capitally pursued,” Dunham said to The Globe Post